 Baseline (North Park) Development

-The Baseline community, formally known as the North Park subdivision, is located southwest of I-25 and Colorado 7 in northeast Broomfield.
+The Baseline community, also known as the North Park subdivision, is located in northeast Broomfield.
 This is a 1,000 acre, planned community that will be developed with a mix of uses over the next 20-40 years.
-Development is underway in this community with new housing and commercial space, including flex (office/warehouse).
-As of November 2022, the development includes (or has approvals) for over 1,300 housing units and approximately 1.23M square feet (sf) of office/flex/warehouse space.
+Development is underway in this community.
+Depending on market conditions, development is proceeding incrementally and includes new housing and commercial space, flex space (office/warehouse) and open land amenities.
+As of November 2022, the development has approvals for over 1,300 housing units and approximately 1.23 million square feet (sf) of office/flex/warehouse space.

-At buildout, the Baseline community is expected to include approximately 9,000 residential units (home to 18-20,000 residents), 6-7M sf of commercial development, approximately 170 acres of open lands (including parks, trails, and native areas), as well as the dedication of a 40-acre parcel for a future community park along Sheridan Parkway south of Anthem community park.
+• Approximately 170 acres of open lands (including parks, trails, and native areas).
+As well as the dedication of a 40-acre parcel for a future community park along Sheridan Parkway south of Anthem community park.

-Master Developer:
+Master Developer: McWhinney

 Agreement and Urban Renewal Plans

-2020 - The Broomfield City Council approved an amendment to the PUD Plan and Supplemental Binder.
-In order to address the changes in the development scale and density approved in the 2020 zoning updates, McWhinney worked with Broomfield to further amend the related MGDA and URA which were approved by the Broomfield City Council and Urban Renewal Authority in April 2020.
-The following briefly describes the development agreement and urban renewal areas:
+2020 - The Broomfield City Council approved an amendment to the custom zoning (PUD Plan and Supplemental Binder).
+McWhinney worked with Broomfield to further amend the related Managed Growth and Development Agreement (referred to as the MGDA) and the Urban Renewal Areas (URAs) which were approved by the Broomfield City Council and Urban Renewal Authority in April 2020.

 Development Agreement (MGDA) Amendment: